-Significantly, there were three main pieces of my “normal” athletic routine that I have maintained since day 1 of becoming sedentary:
+Significantly, there were three main pieces of my “normal” athletic routine that I maintained since day 1 of becoming sedentary:

 “Tired?
 Do core.
 Sick?
 Do core.
 Don’t want to train?
 Do core.”
 I don’t hesitate to prescribe core work to my athletes, in pretty close to all circumstances.
 Most generally, this is because it’s easy to not work the core maximally, but still engage the muscles.
 So we don’t have to worry about breakdown and recovery to the same degree as with other strength or aerobic training.
 Secondly, the core is 100% essential for every movement we make, and I needed to continue to move healthily, and avoid triggering other joint or soft tissue problems while I was sedentary.